Computing Shortest Paths among Curved Obstacles in the Plane: Introduction

 For a single splinegon $S$, a shortest $s$-$t$ path in $S$ can be found in $O(n)$ time, and further, shortest paths from $s$ to all vertices of $S$ can be found in $O(n)$ time \cite{ref:MelissaratosSh92}.

-It is not clear how to apply the continuous Dijkstra approach \cite{ref:HershbergerAn99,ref:MitchellSh96} to our \spp\ problem (even when all splinegons are discs) due to the curved obstacle boundaries.
+There are computational difficulties in applying the continuous Dijkstra approach \cite{ref:HershbergerAn99,ref:MitchellSh96} to our \spp\ problem (even when all splinegons are discs) due to the curved obstacle boundaries.
 For example, Mitchell's approach \cite{ref:MitchellSh96} uses a data structure for processing wavelet dragging queries by modeling them as high-dimensional radical-free semialgebraic range queries.
 In \spp, however, such queries would involve not only radical numbers but also inverse trigonometric operations (e.g., arcsine), and hence similar techniques do not seem to apply.
-Hershberger and Suri's approach \cite{ref:HershbergerAn99} relies heavily on a conforming subdivision defined by the vertices of the polygonal obstacles.
-In our problem, however, it seems highly elusive to determine a set of $O(n)$ vertices or points that can help build such a subdivision.
-One might attempt to use the splinegon vertices to build such a subdivision.
-But, an important property used by the subdivision \cite{ref:HershbergerAn99} is that the generator of every wavelet must be one of the obstacle vertices.
-Yet in \spp, a generator need not be a splinegon vertex.
+Using the continuous Dijkstra framework, Hershberger {\em et al.} \cite{ref:HershbergerA13} recently proposed an $O(n\log n)$ time algorithm for the problem \spp, based on certain assumption on the computation of localizing the intersection of two ``bisectors''.
+As indicated in \cite{ref:HershbergerA13}, the bisector computation itself is a complex problem and the complexity of computing these bisectors is still unknown.
+Without the bisector computation assumption, the approach in \cite{ref:HershbergerA13} can compute a $(1+\epsilon)$-factor approximate shortest path in $O(n\log n+n\log\frac{1}{\epsilon})$ time.